sellorm/xmas_adventure/README.md

 > Open this page at [https://sellorm.github.io/xmas_adventure/](https://sellorm.github.io/xmas_adventure/)

+## Objective

+The Christmas tree baubles have been stolen and spread around the kingdom.
+Find all ten and return them to the tree before the time runs out!

+## Controls

+D-pad or cursor keys to move.

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.